-Uninformed governing bodies and entities
+• Uninformed governing bodies and entities

 This manifests through global challenges such as climate change, aging population, poverty reduction and the changing nature of work, which require coordinated long-term risk management strategies from both the public and private sectors.
 Risks that have high magnitude but low probability (such as elements of the threat of climate change) can be easy to dismiss as immaterial and therefore be neglected by some directors, investors and policy-makers and the operations of those in the private sector.
-For example, as in the case of climate change, future generations are disadvantaged because ministers and policy-makers are unable to achieve consensus to make informed decisions in the present.
 This opens up the wider economy to fragility and does not prepare society for resilient responses to risks.
 There are two different perspectives that play out in this narrative: (i) when the entity is at the centre, the question becomes how external risks might impact the entity and (ii) when the community and the environment are at the centre, the question becomes how can the entity impact on or contribute to reducing the risks faced by the country.
-Some preparers maybe unaware of the impact of external environmental risks on them (e.g. sea level rise impacting business operations).
+Some preparers may be unaware of the impact of external environmental risks on them (e.g. sea level rise impacting business operations).
 Alternatively, other preparers may be unaware of the impact they have on the wider environment or on other stakeholders (e.g. their impact on labour market trends).

-• Inefficient markets
+Inefficient markets